platformsh/platformsh-docs/docs/src/administration/users.md

 ## User roles

-At the project level:

-* **Project Administrator** - A project administrator can change settings and execute actions on any environment.
-* **Project Viewer** - A project reader can view all environments within a project but cannot execute any actions on them.

-A Project Reader can have a specific role on different environments.
-At the environment level:

-* **Environment Administrator** - An environment administrator can change settings and execute actions on this environment.
-* **Environment Contributor** - An environment contributor can push code to this environment and branch the environment.
-* **Environment Viewer** - An environment reader can only view this environment.

 {{< note theme="warning" title="Important" >}}
+We are deprecating granting user roles on individual environments.
+You should use environment types instead.
+{{< /note >}}

+User roles are defined per environment types (Production, Staging, Development):

+* **Administrator** - Administrator can change settings and execute actions on all environment of this type.
+* **Contributor** - Contributor can push code and branch all environments of this type.
+* **Viewer** - Viewer can view all environments of this type.

+User roles can also be granted to the entire project:

+* **Project Administrator** - A project administrator can change settings and execute actions on all environments of the project.
+* **Project Viewer** - A project viewer can view all environments of the project.

+{{< note theme="warning" title="Important" >}}
-After a user is added to (or deleted from) an environment, it will be automatically redeployed, after which the new permissions will be fully updated.
+After a user is added to (or removed from) an environment type, all environments of this type will be automatically redeployed, after which the new permissions will be fully updated.

-When adding users at the **project level**, however, redeployments do not occur automatically, and you will need to trigger a redeployments to update those settings for each environment using the CLI command `platform redeploy`.
+When adding users at the **project level**, however, redeployments do not occur automatically, and you will need to trigger a redeployments to update permissions for each environment.
 Otherwise, user access will not be updated on those environments until after the next build and deploy commit.
 {{< /note >}}

 ------------------------------------------------------------------------

 When a development team works on a project, the team leader can be the project administrator and decide which roles to give his team members.
-One team member can contribute to one environment, another member can administer a different environment and the customer can be a reader of the `master` environment.
+One team member can contribute to one environment type (e.g Staging), another member can administer a different environment type (e.g Development) and the customer can be a viewer of the Production environment type.

-If you want your users to be able to see everything (Reader), but only commit to a specific branch, change their permission level on that environment to "Contributor".
+If you want your users to be able to see everything (Project Viewer), but only commit to environments of a certain type, change their permission on that environment type to "Contributor".

 {{< note theme="info" title="SSH Access Control">}}
-An environment contributor can push code to the environment and has SSH access to the environment.
+A contributor can push code to the environment and has SSH access to the environment.
 You can change this by [specifying user types]({{< relref "/configuration/app/access.md" >}}) with SSH access.
 {{< /note >}}

 {{< note >}}
 The project owner - the person licensed to use Platform.sh - doesn't have special powers.
 A project owner usually has a project administrator role.
 {{< /note >}}

-## Manage user permissions at the project level
+## Manage user permissions with Console

 From your list of projects, select the project where you want to view or edit user permissions.
-At this point, you will not have selected a particular environment.
 Click the Settings tab at the top of the page, then click the `Access` tab on the left to show the project-level users and their roles.

 ![Project user management screenshot](/images/management-console/settings-project-access.png)